How To Pick a Faucet Water Filter?

 Great Filtration Performance: The Brita on Tap is able to filter and remove up to 60 types of contaminants which includes benzene, asbestos and other harmful contaminants found in tap water.

 3 Spray Options: The unique feature found only in Brita On Tap is the 3 different spray options.
-These are filtered water, unfiltered water and unfiltered.

 Filter change indicator: On the bottom side of the water filter itself, there is a light indicator.
 This is used to tell if the filter is needed to be replaced.
 Indicator colors change from green to red.